 What can you plant in July and still get a harvest?
-There are plenty of warm season veggies that you can plant in July and still get a harvest by fall.
-This post is intended for those of you living in Zones 4 to 6 and maybe even Zone 7.
+There are plenty of warm-season veggies that you can plant in July and still get a harvest by fall.
+Today’s post is intended for those of you living in Zones 5 & 6.

 What can you plant in July?

-An early to mid July planting of Zucchini, Crookneck or Patty Pan squash should still produce some fruit by the end of the season.
 The harvest you should expect will be smaller than you would have gotten if the plants went in during the month of May.
-But you can still have a good harvest from mid September until the frost freeze your plants in October.
+But you can still have a good harvest from mid-September until the frost freezes your plants in October.

-A second planting of cucumbers this time or year will yield a small early fall crop.
+A second planting of cucumbers this time of year will yield a small early fall crop.
 It is never a bad idea to plant some extra cucumbers.